 PEST is a backyard observatory with a 12” Meade LX200 SCT f/10 and focal reducer yielding f/5.
 The camera is an SBIG ST-8XME with a filter wheel loaded with B, V, Rc, Ic and Clear filters.
 One of the filter slots is occupied by a blocking ‘filter’, used for taking dark frames (the CMOS camera does not have a physical shutter).
 Guiding is done with a QHYOAG-S off-axis guider with QHY 5L-II-M guide camera.
 Focusing is computer controlled with an Optec TCF-Si focuser.

-The observatory is controlled using a PC running Windows XP with the following software.
+The observatory is controlled using a PC running Windows 7 with the following software.
 CCD Commander to script observations, FocusMax for focuser control and CCDSoft for control of the CCD camera.
 PinPoint is used for plate solving.
 The default is Pinpoint, but ASTAP is more robust to initial pointing error so is used as a backup, and if a blind solve is needed.
 Internet connection is available.
-AtomTime Pro 3.1 is used to synchronise the PC clock with the atomic clock in Boulder, CO.
-This synchronization is done at observatory startup then every 3 hours.
+Dimension 4 is used to synchronize the PC clock with a set list of atomic clocks.
+This synchronization is done at observatory startup then every 30 minutes.

 The telescope and computer are housed in a roll-off plywood enclosure which is opened and closed manually.